JosephusPaye/stash/README.md

 ### Basic usage

-The following example cache data fetch remotely for up to 5 minutes.
+The following example shows how to cache remotely fetched data for up to 5 minutes.

 <details>
 <summary>View example</summary>